-Microsoft R Server and Microsoft R Client offer virtually identical packages, but each one targets different scenarios.
+Machine Learning Server and Microsoft R Client offer virtually identical R packages, but each one targets different scenarios.
 R Client is intended for data scientists who create solutions that run locally.
-R Server is commercial software that runs on a range of platforms, at much greater scale, with infrastructure for handling major workloads, on client-server topologies that support remote access over authenticated connections.
+Machine Learning Server is commercial software that runs on a range of platforms, at much greater scale, with infrastructure for handling major workloads, on client-server topologies that support remote access over authenticated connections.

 You can work with R Client standalone.
-You can also use it with R Server, where you learn and develop on R Client, and then migrate your work to R Server or execute it remotely on an R Server whenever you need the scale, support, and infrastructure of an operationalized server.
+You can also use it with Machine Learning Server, where you learn and develop on R Client, and then migrate your work to Machine Learning Server or execute it remotely on an Machine Learning Server whenever you need the scale, support, and infrastructure of a server configured for operationalization.

 Get started with R Client